NukaColaQuantum666/NukaColaQuantum666/README.md

 ### Hi there 👋

-This github test repository intended for Internet Engineering course, Shahid Beheshti University.
+This github test repository was intended for Internet Engineering course, Shahid Beheshti University. now it's going to be a great party here, I'm currently working on simplifying algorithm concepts and operating systems.

 <!--